top of page

 Our larger sister village, Nether Stowey, is about 1.2 miles away and just 3 minutes in the car or about ½ hour walk through the lanes and over the fields (do take care if you walk on the narrow lanes).

 In Nether Stowey there is a Premier Convenience Store, open 7 days until 7pm, that is very well stocked.
 There is also a great local butcher (Fauns Butchers) selling local meat, veg. and local cheeses (closed: Sat pm, Sun, Mon, Wed pm).
-There is also a post office selling some produce, plus gifts and cards etc. and a hairdresser and beautician.
+There is also a post office selling some produce, plus gifts and cards etc. There is the Thomas Poole library which offers community events and lots of local tourist information including maps etc.

 Also, in Nether Stowey is the National Trust Property Coleridge Cottage and Nether Stowey Castle (see page of ‘things to do locally’).
-There are also 2 pubs (see under ‘pubs’ page), and a climbing centre and gym - Chalk Up if you fancy a bit of indoor climbing and bouldering www.chalkup.uk
+There are also 2 pubs (see under ‘pubs’ page), and a climbing centre and cross fit gym - Chalk Up if you fancy a bit of indoor climbing/ bouldering www.chalkup.uk

 Taunton - the County Town